 Apart from having a drink thrust into your hand…

-But it doesn’t have to be – simply follow these three top tips for proper conference call etiquette…
+But it doesn’t have to be – simply follow our three top tips below for proper conference call etiquette.

 1. Be on time

 If you’re late for a meeting, you feel obliged to do that apologetic, slightly hunched walk as you enter the room, all the while looking for an inconspicuous place to sit where you can clatter around getting your papers ready further disrupting the meeting.

 Being late for a meeting i pretty bad form and won’t endear you to anyone, and the same is true for a conference call – you may not have to put up with the disapproving stares but you’ll still feel the brow-beating if you click into the conference part way through the call.

 And while it’s up to you to make sure you’re not late, if you’re chairing the meeting you can do your bit to minimize disruption, for instance, use a conference call provider that offers free SMS reminders 15 minutes before the conference starts and then let participants know that if they are going to be late, then join the conference in 5 minute increments from the start time – this is a good way to minimize disruptions.

 2. Be prepared

 Unfortunately, many people don’t treat conference call meetings as seriously as their face-to-face boardroom equivalents and so may not prepare quite as thoroughly as they should do and may even use the call as an opportunity to extend their lunch break.

 Conference calls are a convenient and cost-effective way to get people together to discuss important business matters and so they should be treated with the same level of importance as any other meeting – this means preparing as you would for a face-to-face meeting, paying attention and not stuffing your face while discussing strategies.